BroD-Prod/RomanNumeralKata/README.md

-The Roman Numeral Kata for my CS222 Assignment
+The Roman Numeral Kata for my CS222 achievement